 The Senate is about to begin negotiating the fourth COVID-19 relief package and we need to push to make sure dedicated HCBS funding is included, so please contact your Senators and Senate leadership now.
 More information can be found on our advocacy page, including information on contacting your Senators, email and call scripts, and sample social media.

-You can find more details on all of the passed and proposed legislation related to the COVID-19 pandemic below.
+You can find more details on all of the passed and proposed legislation on our COVID-19 legislation page.

 Federal Agency Response

 Federal agencies like the Centers for Medicare and Medicaid Services (CMS), the Administration for Community Living (ACL), and Office of Special Education and Rehabilitation Services (OSERS) are also releasing guidance and resources related to the coronavirus outbreak.
 We will continue to monitor those efforts as well to ensure the needs of the entire disability community are addressed by the guidance and resources released by agencies.
 You can find relevant guidance and resources from federal agencies below.

 On March 16, US Citizenship and Immigration Services (USCIS) announced that in response to the coronavirus pandemic (also known as COVID-19), it “will neither consider testing, treatment, nor preventative care (including vaccines, if a vaccine becomes available) related to COVID-19” in making public charge determinations, “even if such treatment is provided or paid for by one or more public benefits, as defined in the rule (e.g. federally funded Medicaid).”
 This means that immigrants can receive treatment without an impact on their immigration status.
 For more background information on the public charge rule, check out our webpage here and you can find more on the litigation related to the rule here.